TIY-Austin-Front-End-Engineering/mobile-layout-1/README.md

 Next, replicate the mobile layout displayed in [this image file](/page2.png) in a file called `page2.html` within your dist directory.

 You'll notice that only the first layout has pixel dimensions labeled for you.
 You must determine the correct measurements for yourself for the second page.
+Command+Shift+4 is your friend.

 Put all of your css for both pages in a `main.css` file within a css directory within your dist directory.